 There are some careers where additional training or postgraduate study will help.
 Conversion courses are typically postgraduate courses (masters or graduate diplomas) that facilitate the transition into a particular profession.

-This course of action is obligatory for careers where, ultimately, you will have to ‘qualify’ professionally, for example: law, teaching, surveying and medicine (though the latter requires a bit more than a conversion course).
+This course of action is essential for careers where, ultimately, you will have to ‘qualify’ professionally, for example: law, surveying and medicine (though the latter requires a bit more than a conversion course).
 For these careers it will be important to look at the qualification path so that you can choose the right, ‘accredited’, postgraduate course.
 Teaching is another example of a profession where postgraduate training is a well-established route to qualification.

 For careers in surveying (building surveying or quantity surveying) you do not necessarily have to do the extra qualification before joining a firm, as some employers support graduates gaining the conversion qualification while they work.